Blog Post

 Why Design Handoffs Still Fail

-The most common reasons: spec ambiguity across viewports, missing interactive states, design system token drift between Figma and code, no verification loop after implementation, and context loss between the design tool and project tracker.
+Common failure reasons: spec ambiguity across viewports, missing interactive states, design system token drift between Figma and code, no verification loop after implementation, and context loss between the design tool and project tracker.

 What to Look for in a Design Handoff Tool